ICRAR/ijson/README.rst

 High-level interfaces
 ---------------------

+ijson works by continuously reading data from a JSON stream provided by the user.
+This is presented as a file-like object.
+In particular it must provide a ``read(size)`` method returning either ``bytes`` (preferably) or ``str``.
+Example file-like objects are
+files opened with ``open``,
+HTTP/HTTPS requests made using ``urllib.request.urlopen``,
+``socket.socket`` objects,
+and more.

-Most common usage is having ijson yield native Python objects out of a JSON stream located under a prefix.
+The most common usage of ijson is to yield native Python objects located under a prefix.
 This is done using the ``items`` function.
 Here's how to process all European cities: